4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Why Need to Expand/Extend RAID 5

-Generally, the direct fix is to increase RAID size, which will maximize the performance of server computers by having more disk space on RAID 5.
+To maximize the performance of server computers, the direct fix is to increase the RAID size, allowing for more disk space on RAID 5.

 How to Expand RAID 5 Array, Adding Capacity (3 Ways)

-So how to extend RAID 5 drives to a larger capacity?
-The ways to expand HardRAID 5 disk and SoftRAID 5 drive are different.
+To extend RAID 5 drives to a larger capacity, the method for expanding HardRAID 5 and SoftRAID 5 drives differ.

-Here we collect 3 reliable methods to help you effectively upgrade RAID 5 drives to a larger capacity with ease:
+Here are the 3 reliable methods to help you effectively upgrade RAID 5 drives to a larger capacity with ease:

 Editor's Recommendation: